supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

-*assumes a CDP PC environment exists*
+*assumes a CDP Public Cloud environment exists*

 # Table of Contents